Srithaladevi142/SAVAGEHORBE-/README.md

 * Logistics are shared between farmers, warehouse and buyers for the transportation so that items can be easily transferred and directly delivered to the customers in an efficient cost.

+* IVRS system to make the app user friendly for farmer.

 *  screenshots of the app has been uploaded for reference